 - Part of the team defending respondents in a putative class-action arbitration involving claims of international price fixing and customer allocation in the shipping industry; co-lead author of successful petition to vacate class-arbitration award in Stolt-Nielsen, S.A. v.
 AnimalFeeds Int'l Corp., 435 F. Supp.
 2d 382 (S.D.N.Y.
 2006).

 - Co-lead counsel successfully defending Malaysian producers of extruded rubber thread against claims of price fixing in Dee-K Enterprises, Inc. v.
 Heveafil Sdn.
 Bhd., including: (i) verdict for defendants after a jury trial in federal district court; (ii) unanimous affirmance on appeal to Fourth Circuit, 299 F.3d 281 (4th Cir.
 2002); and (iii) lead author of brief in opposition to certiorari, Supreme Court docket No. 02-649, cert. denied June 27, 2003 (garnering the amicus support of the United States).
 Dee-K v.
-Heveafil is the leading precedent on the applicability of the Sherman Act outside the United States under the "substantial effects" test from the Supreme Court's decision in Hartford Fire Ins.
+Heveafil is the leading precedent on the extraterritorial application of the Sherman Act under the "substantial effects" test from the Supreme Court's decision in Hartford Fire Ins.
 Co. v.
 California, 509 U.S. 764 (1993).

 Mergers & Acquisitions